VictorTagayun/STM32H747I-DISCO_BSP_Study/readme.md

 ## Study how to init all the peripherals by BSP Drivers.
-RCC is the only initialized in CubeMX with 400Mhz (M7) & 200Mhz (M4) as this is the optimized freq for "most" peripherals espcially the LCD
+RCC and UART are the only peripherals initialized in CubeMX with 400Mhz (M7) & 200Mhz (M4) as this is the optimized freq for "most" peripherals espcially the LCD

 ## CubeMX Initiallization RCC and UART (minimum)